opooladz/Preconditioned-Stochastic-Gradient-Descent/nanoGPT-PSGD/README.md

 We adjust the [nanoGPT](https://github.com/karpathy/nanoGPT) repo to use our PSGD optimizer.

 ![nanoGPT PSGD vs AdamW Loss](./psgd_vs_adamw.png)
+We see that AdamW initially reduces the loss of nanoGPT at a faster rate than PSGD but ultimetly converges to a worse solution on the OpenWebText dataset.
 # nanoGPT

 <!-- ![nanoGPT](assets/nanogpt.jpg) -->